Pulsar based modeling of point spread function of Fermi Large Area Telescope: Fermi/LAT PSF parameterisation

 \section{Fermi/LAT PSF parameterisation}

-Fermi-LAT IRFs use an analytical models of the PSF to describe the radial distributions of Monte-Carlo simulated events around sources.
+Fermi-LAT IRFs use an analytical model of the PSF to describe the radial distributions of Monte-Carlo simulated events around sources.
 The PSF is modeled as a sum of two King functions,

 with different parameters $\sigma_c,\gamma_c$ for the "core" and $\sigma_t,\gamma_t$ for the "tail" components of the PSF:

 The factor $f_c$ describes the relative importance of the core and tail components in the overall PSF.